 Since inception, we have been unprofitable.
 We incurred net losses of approximately \$7.4 million and \$4.5 million in 2012 and 2011, respectively and net losses of approximately \$2.1 million and \$0.7 million in the three month periods ended March 31, 2013 and 2012, respectively.
-As of March 31, 2013, we had an accumulated deficit of approximately \$21.4 million.
+As of March 31, 2013, we had an accumulated deficit of approximately \$2.4 million.
 We received approval from the FDA in April 2009 to commence sales and marketing activities of the STREAMWAY FMS system and shipped the first system in 2009.
 However, there was no significant revenue prior to 2011, primarily due to lack of funds to build and ship the product.
 We sold five STREAMWAY units in 2011, and another 15 to date.
 The Company has been installing STREAMWAY units in hospitals for evaluation purposes, selling 100% of those installed for trial.
-We expect the revenue for STREAMWAY units to increase significantly at such time as the hospitals approve the use of the unit for their application and place orders for billable units.
+We expect the revenue for STREAMWAY units to increase significantly at such time as the hospital sapprove the use of the unit for their application and place orders for billable units.
 Trial basis units are either installed in or hung on the hospital room wall.
 The unit is connected to the hospital plumbing and sewer systems, as well as, the hospital vacuum system.
 The unit remains on the customer site for 2 - 4 weeks, as contracted, at no cost to the customer.
-However, the customer does purchase the disposable kits necessary to effectively operate the units.
-Once the trial period has expired the unit is either returned to the Company or purchased by the customer.
+However, the customer does purchased by the customer.
 If purchased, at that time, the Company invoices the customer based upon a contracted price negotiated prior to the trial.